Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 \item The inductive structure suggests (as will become apparent in the body of the paper) that one can technically designate a distinct point $\alpha_0\in\Nzero$ in the diagram \eqref{eq:elliptic_pre_complex_diagram_intro} up to which the requirements of an elliptic pre-complex hold.
 The lifting and its associated constructions can then be carried out strictly up to that level, yielding the notion of an $\alpha_0$-\emph{elliptic pre-complex}.
 This is merely a technical distinction; for introductory purposes, we state our theorems here for diagrams in which all segments satisfy the full requirements.

-\item The theory of elliptic pre-complexes holds verbatim for closed manifolds, where much of its complexity disappears.
+\item The theory of elliptic pre-complexes holds verbatim for closed manifolds, where many of its technical aspects relax.
 This is essentially because, in the boundaryless setting, the Boutet de Monvel calculus reduces to the standard pseudodifferential setting, in which every operator admits an adjoint.

 \item The motivation for studying the theory on manifolds with boundary lies not only in its significantly richer structure, but also in its relevance to actual nonlinear boundary-value problems, as premised in \secref{sec:opening}.